Diffusion Of Innovation & Adoption Curve

 Incremental innovations are used as a strategy to prevent product decline in use.

 Some product innovations have extremely short product life-cycle curves.
-Such innovations are often described as a fad and would include such examples as certain diets, Pokemon cards, etc.
+Such innovations are often described as a fad and would include such examples as certain diets, Pokémon cards, etc.

 Product innovations with a longer and potentially cyclical product life-cycle are described as fashions such as the latest shoes or the latest foods like Thai or Greek.

 Finally, there are product innovations with long product life-cycles which are described as classics.
-Coca-cola would fall into this category.
+Coca-Cola would fall into this category.